Antivirals and nMABs for non-hospitalised COVID-19 patients: coverage report

 Data sources

-All data were analysed securely through OpenSAFELY-TPP https://opensafely.org which contains the full pseudonymised primary care records for all patients currently registered with general practices using TPP SystmOne software (approximately 23.4 million, 40% of the English population).
+All data were analysed securely through OpenSAFELY-TPP https://opensafely.org which contains the full pseudonymised primary care records for all patients currently registered with general practices using TPP SystmOne software (approximately 25.1 million, approx.40% of the English population).
 Data were linked with accident and emergency (A&E) attendance and in-patient records from NHS Digital; national coronavirus testing records from the Second Generation Surveillance System (SGSS); and the “COVID-19 therapeutics dataset”, a patient-level dataset on antiviral and nMAB treatments from NHS England, derived from software used to notify NHS England of COVID-19 treatments.

 Study population